 – CCTV Camera: Analog or Digital?

 Digital Systems: Both analog and digital systems can be found in a variety of resolutions.
-Higher quality cameras producing better video footage for your security needs.
-The most popular types are 960H (960 horizontal lines) that is the equivalent of 480 vertical pixels.
+Higher-quality cameras produce better video footage for your security needs.
+The most popular types are 960H (960 horizontal lines) which is the equivalent of 480 vertical pixels.
 Also, 720P (720 horizontal lines), or 1080P (1080 vertical pixels).
 Analog Systems: These cameras are much less expensive than their digital counterparts, but they do not offer live viewing.
 The footage has to be recorded first and then viewed later on a playback device like a computer monitor.
 This makes it

 The Disadvantages and Advantages of an Analog System

 - Digital: These cameras are much more popular because they offer higher quality video.
 Moreover, they allow for live viewing at your convenience- no need to download recordings!
-This type of camera is also more expensive than an analog one.
+This type of camera is also more expensive than an analogue one.
 These are the most popular types of cameras due to their higher quality and ability to provide live viewing.
-Analog systems, which cannot be monitored remotely as they require recording first.
+Analogue systems, cannot be monitored remotely as they require recording first.
 They can only be found in low resolutions that offer less.

 Which type of security camera system should you choose?

 An Analog System: In an older system, these cameras can be found at much lower prices.
 Then their digital counterparts are not as popular.
 Because the quality of video footage leaves a lot to be desired.
 One advantage that this type has over its newer counterpart is privacy protection.
 Due to the lack of internet connection needed in order to live view or record from afar.
 The other disadvantage is that it requires recording before viewing on playback devices.
 Like computers and monitors so you need a monitor plugged into your computer.
 And connected via USB cable in order to use them with this type!
 A third downside would be that there’s no way to remotely access these cameras.
 Meaning you can’t check on them from a location other than at the site of installation.